These Melbourne Suburbs Are Being Locked Down in Victoria

 A number of coronavirus outbreaks in Melbourne has meant the return of restrictions for select suburbs in the city until the end of July.

-The Victorian Premier Dan Andrews has announced that parts of Melbourne will return to stage three restrictions following a significant rise in coronavirus cases within the city.
-The restrictions, referred to as a ‘stay at home’ order, will come into effect from 11:59pm on Wednesday 1 July and last until at least 29 July.
+The Victorian Premier Dan Andrews announced on 30 June that parts of Melbourne would return to stage three restrictions on following a significant rise in coronavirus cases within the city.
+The restrictions, referred to as a ‘stay at home’ order, came into effect from 11:59pm on Wednesday 1 July and are expected to last until at least 29 July.

 The stay at home order means people within those suburbs will only be able to leave the house for four reasons — shopping for food and supplies, care and caregiving, exercise, and study or work.